Vilax/ScipionTomoTutorial_HIV/HIVtutorial.md

 **Plugin**: [scipion-em-imod](https://github.com/scipion-em/scipion-em-imod)

 The CTF-corrected tilt series will be the input data for a later tomogram reconstruction.
 Up to this step we have worked with the full-size tilt series (binning 1).
 IF the tomograms are reconstructed at bin 1, they will be very heavy.
-To safe disc and enhance the SNR of the tomogram the tilt series will be binned in a factor 4.
+To safe disc and enhance the SNR of the tomogram the tilt series will be binned.
 The protocol `imod - preprocess tilt series` allows to perform different preprocessing operation on the tilt series, as binning or adjusting the gray values.

-In this case a binning 4 will be applied
+> For the tutorial that uses the small dataset, use bin 6
+> For the tutorial that uses the large dataset, use bin 4

 ![imodTsPreprocess](figures/imodTsPreprocess.png)

+## Tomogram reconstruction

+There are many methods to reconstruct tomogram in ScipionTomo framework, as they are:

+ - Tomo3d
+ - Imod
+ - NovaCTF
+ - AreTomo
+ - Emantomo
+ - Reliontomo

+In this tutorial tomo3D will be used.

-# Tomogram reconstruction with tomo3D
+## Tomogram reconstruction with tomo3D

 **Reference**: [J.I.
 Agulleiro 2011](https://doi.org/10.1093/bioinformatics/btq692)[J.I.
 Agulleiro 2015](https://doi.org/10.1016/j.jsb.2014.11.009)

 **Plugin**: [scipion-em-tomo3d](https://github.com/scipion-em/scipion-em-tomo3d)

 To reconstruct the tomogram from the tilt series the protocol `tomo3d - reconstruct tomogram`.
-The difference between both protocols is the reconstruction algorithm, meanwhile imod uses Weighted Back Projection (WBP), tomo3d makes use of a SIRT method.
-The tomogram will be reconstructed
+Tomo3D provides two different reconstruction algorithm: Weighted Back Projection (WBP) and Simultaneous Iterative reconstruction technique (SIRT).
+The method of SIRT will be used.

 > **Tip**: WBP is faster than the SIRT method, but SIRT provides higher contrast.
 To visualize cellular enviroments SIRT is recommended, or to pick subtomogram with a template matching approach.
 If classical subtomogram averaging is going to be carried out, WBP is recommended.

-The input of the reconstruction will be CTF corrected tilt series at bin 4.
-A SIRT recontruction is recommended in this case to produced high contrast tomograms.
+The input of the reconstruction will be the binned CTF corrected tilt series.
+A SIRT recontruction is recommended in this case to produced tomograms with high contrast.
 The `Tomogram Thickness` was set to 300 voxels.

 ![tomo3d](figures/tomo3d.png)